CIÉ 201 Class: History

+Replacement engines

 Because of the problems with the Crossley engines attempts were made to fit the locomotives with more suitable equipment.
 Between 1965 and 1980, Maybach MD650 engines of 980 hp were fitted in Nos.
 233 and 234.
-From 1969, however, a permanent solution was found by fitting the entire class with General Motors engines, a similar process that was previously undergone by the 001 Class).
+From 1969, however, a permanent solution was found by fitting the entire class with General Motors engines, in a similar process to that previously undergone by the 001 Class.
+The existing Metro-Vick traction motors and generators were recognised as robust and retained in the rebuild.